matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

   </li>
 </ul>
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; If the request parameter doesn&#039;t exist and there is no default value or if the request parameter exists but has an incorrect type.
+    - [`Exception`](http://php.net/class.Exception) &mdash; If the request parameter doesn&#039;t exist and there is no default value, or if the request parameter exists but has an incorrect type.

 <a name="getlanguageslist" id="getlanguageslist"></a>
 <a name="getLanguagesList" id="getLanguagesList"></a>